mbwilding/TcpFrame/README.md

 Contributions to TcpFrame are welcome!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request on the Github repository: https://github.com/mbwilding/TcpFrame.

 When contributing, please follow the existing code style and conventions.
-Additionally, make sure to thoroughly test your changes and provide appropriate documentation.
+Additionally, make sure to thoroughly test your changes, add unit tests and provide appropriate documentation.

 ## License